-Let Ramsey Law Group review your medical malpractice claim.
+Let our Texas Board Certified Super Lawyers at Ramsey Law Group review your medical malpractice claim.
 There is no charge for your initial consultation, and we only collect legal fees after we win your case.
-Ramsey Law Group will aggressively pursue a favorable settlement or verdict on your behalf and help ease the stress related to your injury.
+Ramsey Law Group will aggressively pursue a favorable settlement or verdict on your behalf and help ease the stress related to you or your loved one’s injury.

 Many medical malpractice attorneys will take cases on a contingency basis, which means that if the case is successful, the attorney will keep a percentage of the settlement.
 Which is usually between 20 and 40 percent.
 You may be able to negotiate the fees on either a sliding scale or a tiered fee.
 A sliding scale, for example, could be 33 1/3% of a recovery up to $300,000, and 25% of a recovery from $300,000 up to $600,000, etc. A tiered fee increases the contingency percentage as your case progresses.
 For instance, 25% if your case settles, 33 1/3% if it goes to trial, 40% if you appeal.
 Additionally, you can demand that advanced expenses (e.g. medical bills, expert fees, court costs, etc.) be deducted from the settlement total prior to the attorney taking their agreed upon percentage.